 News | Events

-When you now come to clinic, there will be new screening procedures (to check if your child has a fever or is unwell).
+When you come to clinic, there will be screening procedures to check if you or your child has a fever or is unwell.

 Advice and recommendations for patients undergoing therapy or having scans and reviews are as follows: